Excitation-inhibition balance controls information encoding in neural populations

-as we show in the Supplemental Material \cite{suppinfo_ref}.
+as we show in the SM \cite{suppinfo_ref}.
 It is worth noting here that, since the input acts as an additional drift, it only changes the average of the distribution with respect to the case of no input.
 Therefore, the stationary probability distribution of the neural populations is the Gaussian mixture $p_{\boldsymbol{x}}^\mathrm{st} = \sum_i \pi_i^\mathrm{st} p_{\boldsymbol{x}|i}^\mathrm{st}$.
-We show a typical trajectory of the system and the corresponding probability distribution of neural activity in Figure \ref{fig:figure1}c.
+We show a typical trajectory of the system and the corresponding probability distribution of neural activity in Fig.~\ref{fig:figure1}c.

-Even though the entropy of a Gaussian mixture cannot be written in a closed form, by employing the bounds proposed in \cite{kolchinsky2017estimating}, we obtain an upper and a lower bound on the mutual information starting from the Chernoff-$\alpha$ divergence and the Kullback-Leibler divergence between the mixture components (see Supplemental Material \cite{suppinfo_ref}).
+Even though the entropy of a Gaussian mixture cannot be written in a closed form, by employing the bounds proposed in \cite{kolchinsky2017estimating}, we obtain an upper and a lower bound on the mutual information starting from the Chernoff-$\alpha$ divergence and the Kullback-Leibler divergence between the mixture components (see SM \cite{suppinfo_ref}).
 We have that $I^{(b)}(\eta/4) \leq I_{\boldsymbol{x},h} \leq I^{(b)}(\eta)$, where

 with